 I admit this might sound a bit doom and gloom, but if you are experiencing burnout, stress, anxiety, or even depression, have low self-esteem or lack of confidence, feel lethargic, or have the feeling of languishing, it’s time to revisit that definition of yourself.

-The busyness trap
+The busyness trap.

-Many of my clients start seeing me because of the long-lasting experience of one or more of these emotions.
+Many of my clients start seeing me because of the long-lasting experience of one or more of these feelings.
 They might use different words to describe them, but it usually comes down to one thing: somewhere along the path, they started following something that had nothing in common with their big dream.

 “If we really want to live, we’d better start at once to try; If we don’t, it doesn’t matter, but we’d better start to die.” – W.H, Auden